formkit/docs-content/essentials/forms.md

 The `form` type will actively collect all the values from child inputs, using the name of each input as the property name in the resulting data object (just like [groups](/inputs/group)).
 You can also read and write to form values using v-model just as you would on any input.

-A `form` tracks the validation state of the form and prevents users from submitting the form if any inputs are invalid.
-As a convenience the `form` also outputs a submit button.
+A `<FormKit type="form">` tracks the validation state of the form and prevents users from submitting the form if any inputs are invalid.
+As a convenience, the `form` also outputs a submit button.

 <example
   name="Register example"
   file="/_content/examples/register/register"
   layout="column"
-  data-sandbox-fullsize
+  data-render-fullsize
   langs="vue">
 </example>

 ## Populating

-You can populate an entire form by providing a `value` prop to the `form`.
+You can populate an entire form by providing a `value` prop to the `<FormKit type="form">`.
 The `value` prop should be an object of input name to input value pairs.
-You may also use `v-model` to populate a form if you require 2 way data binding.
+You may also use `v-model` to populate a form if you require two-way data binding.

 <example
   name="Text example"